jmcarcell/trackvalidation/README.md

 Collect script and macros to validate tracking for new releases.

-In the case `REC` files are already present, then you can just run the validation of the tracking on them.
+For basic validation, both muons and ttbar are used.

-The validation of the tracking is run using the module `ClicEfficiencyCalculator` in `$ILCSOFT/ClicPerformance/HEAD/Tracking`.
+The tracking validation is run using the module `$ILCSOFT/ClicPerformance/HEAD/Tracking/ClicEfficiencyCalculator` on `REC` files.
-This can be run again including only this module in `$ILCSOFT/ClicPerformance/HEAD/clicConfig/clicReconstruction.xml` and running directly on `REC` files.
+This can be run again including only this module in `$ILCSOFT/ClicPerformance/HEAD/clicConfig/clicReconstruction.xml`.

 If you want to run this on the grid:
 - Change the location of the modified clicReconstruction.xml file in the script `jobs_submission/submit_ttbar_onlyClicEffCalculator.py`